opencollective/opencollective/CODE_OF_CONDUCT.md

   a safe place for you and we've got your back.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
-* Avoid the use of personal pronouns in code comments or documentation.
+* Try to avoid the use of personal pronouns in code comments or documentation.
 There is no need to address persons when explaining code (e.g. "When the developer").